Two women charged with murder of Kim Jong Nam

 Kuala Lumpur, Malaysia (CNN)Two women accused of killing Kim Jong Nam in Kuala Lumpur airport have been charged with murder.

-Siti Aisyah and Doan Thi Huong, citizens of Indonesia and Vietnam respectively, both pleaded not guilty in the killing of Kim -- the estranged half brother of North Korean leader Kim Jong Un, who died suddenly on February 13.
+Siti Aisyah and Doan Thi Huong, citizens of Indonesia and Vietnam respectively, both said they were not guilty in the killing of Kim -- the estranged half brother of North Korean leader Kim Jong Un, who died suddenly on February 13.

+Police said they killed Kim by smearing VX, a deadly nerve agent, on his face.

 If found guilty they will face the death penalty, according to charge sheets read in court Wednesday.
+The pair have not entered formal pleas, which will take place when the case reaches the High Court.

 Wearing a red t-shirt and looking on the verge of tears, Aisyah was led to the dock in handcuffs.

-"I do not admit this," she said when asked by an interpreter whether she pleaded guilty or not guilty, before repeating "I am not guilty of this."
+"I do not admit this," she said when asked by an interpreter whether she understood the charges before repeating "I am not guilty of this."

-Doan, who was photographed after the crime wearing a sweatshirt emblazoned with the letters "LOL," also said she was "not guilty" of murdering Kim.
+Huong, who was photographed after the crime wearing a sweatshirt emblazoned with the letters "LOL," also said she was "not guilty" of murdering Kim.

 According to authorities from their home countries, both women have maintained they thought they were participating in a TV prank show.